Temporal Network Analysis Using Zigzag Persistence: Results

+Additionally, note in the persistence diagram in Fig.~\ref{fig:intermittency_windows_and_PD1} the point near the diagonal, at around second 442, representing a loop in the network that quickly disappears, as seen also in the first three ordinal partition networks shown at left of Fig.~\ref{fig:intermittency_windows_and_PD1}.
+This tells us that low-lifetime loops may show up in the middle of periodic regions while the main periodic trend is preserved, confirming that we can still trust the coordinates of high persistence points as the bounds of periodic regions.
+Thus, in general, we can use the persistence diagram to identify periodic regions by looking for intervals where there are persistent loops over relatively long periods and very few (or no) other shorter-living loops, which is easily identified from the persistent points coordinates.

-We show the standard tools for connectivity and centrality measures of the graph snapshots in Fig.~\ref{fig:intermittency_mean_centrality_components_analysis}.
+To compare with the standard tools from temporal network analysis, we show the connectivity and centrality measures of the graph snapshots in Fig.~\ref{fig:intermittency_mean_centrality_components_analysis}.
 The number of components $N_{cc}$ is constant due to the nature of the ordinal partition network, where the sequence of permutation transitions creates a chain of connected edges.
 As such, there is no structural information in the number of components.
 However, the size of the components does increase during the chaotic windows.
 This increase is due to, in general, more unique permutations and thus nodes used in a chaotic signal compared to periodic.
 Of the centrality statistics, only the average closeness centrality shows an apparent increase during chaotic regions.
-The increase in centrality is most likely due to the chaotic regions causing a more highly connected graph as demonstrated in the chaotic window and corresponding network of Fig.~\ref{fig:intermittency_example_PD1}.
-While these statistics do provide some insight into the changing dynamics, they do not show how the higher-dimensional structure of the graph evolves through the sliding windows and graph snapshots.
+The increase in centrality is most likely due to the chaotic regions causing a more highly connected graph as demonstrated in the chaotic window and corresponding network of Fig.~\ref{fig:intermittency_mean_centrality_components_analysis}.
+While these statistics do provide some insight into the changing dynamics, they do not show how the higher-dimensional structure of the graph evolves through the sliding windows and graph snapshots, in contrast to zigzag persistence.

-In comparison to the standard statistics, the $H_1$ in Fig.~\ref{fig:intermittency_example_PD1} shows us a persistent loop structure that persists between the chaotic windows, which is representative of the periodic nature.
-Further, the $H_1$ shows that the chaotic windows characteristically have many low-lifetime persistence pairs.
-This is in line with the results in~\cite{Myers2019} that showed ordinal partition networks from chaotic signals tend to have persistence diagrams with many features in $H_1$ in comparison to their periodic counterpart.
-These additional insights through the zigzag persistence provide a helpful insight into analyzing temporal graphs that is not possible with standard statistics.